 She was the first German actress to be nominated for an Academy Award.

-Marlene and Joseph von Sternberg made seven movies together.
+Marlene and director Joseph von Sternberg made seven movies together.

 Marlene was reportedly bisexual and is said to have had an affair with Mercedes de Acosta, who was previously linked to Greta Garbo.

 Hitler really liked Marlene, but his Reich Minister of Propoganda Joseph Goebbels was especially a huge fan.
 He tried to get Marlene on their side for years, even sending Nazi’s to her house to try and persuade her.
 But Marlene was never tempted and responded by doing exactly the opposite: applying for American citizenship and entertaining troops overseas.

 As an adult Marlene claimed to be an only child, even though she had an older sister.
 She did this because she did not want people to know that her sister had worked for the Nazi’s.
 Her sister, along with her husband and son, were in charge of a movie theater for Nazi officers and officials at Bergen-Belsen concentration camp.
 Dietrich interceded with Allied officials on behalf of her relatives, sheltering them from possible prosecution as Nazi collaborators.